genn-team/genn/README.md

 ### Downloading a release
 Point your browser to https://github.com/genn-team/genn/releases and download a release from the list by clicking the relevant source code button.
-Note that GeNN is only distributed in the form of source code due to its code generation design.
-Binary distributions would not make sense in this framework and hence are not provided.
-After downloading continue to install GeNN as described in the \ref installing section below.
+After downloading continue to install GeNN as described in the [GitHub installing section](#installing-genn) below.

 ### Obtaining a Git snapshot